Connected Vehicles Platform

 With flexible design, the main feature modules can be sold as a bundle or individually.
 For example, customers can purchase the platform with Vehicle Service Management module, or the OTA Update module, or choose both of them at the same time.
 While some function are universal for all feature modules, like user authentication and authorization.

-Challenge - Customer Perception
+Challenge - Customer Engagement

 The mobile demo app represents the OEM mobile app, used by the vehicle owner.

-The Vehicle Simulator represents a physical car in the real world.
+The vehicle simulator represents a physical car in the real world.

 These demo tools help our OEM customers gain an intuitive understanding about what will be improved in the end-user side.